TehShrike/blog/blogged/dont-use-sails.md

 an extremely popular framework - the project has over 11,000 stars on Github, and it's one of the top 100 most popular projects on the site.
 However, we've had a very poor experience with it, and with [Waterline][waterline], the ORM that runs underneath it.
-We run into unexpected behavior maybe once every two weeks.
 Remember when you learned that `java.net.URL` [does a DNS lookup to check whether a URL is equivalent to another URL][dns]?
 Imagine finding an issue like that every two weeks or so and that's the feeling I get using Sails and Waterline.

 [sails]: https://sailsjs.org
 [dns]: http://michaelscharf.blogspot.com/2006/11/javaneturlequals-and-hashcode-make.html